open-innovations/platform/docs/homepage/index.md

 For now, the site doesn't contain much more than a set of <a href='/principles/'>principles</a>
-and a work-in-progress description of our [delivery process](/processes/delivery/), buy we've got a big plans to document the tools, techniques and libraries that we've defined and created over the last couple of years.
+and a work-in-progress description of our [delivery process](/processes/delivery/), but we've got big plans to document the tools, techniques and libraries that we've defined and created over the last couple of years.